JeremyBYU/OrganizedPointFilters/README.md

 [![Docs](https://img.shields.io/badge/API-docs-blue)](https://jeremybyu.github.io/OrganizedPointFilters/)
 <!-- [![Cite](https://img.shields.io/badge/cite-%2010.1109--LRA.2020.3002212-red)](https://ieeexplore.ieee.org/document/9117017) -->

 This module is a collection of filters for use on **organized** point clouds (OPC).
-It's beta-quality and should not really be used in production.
+Note that this software has not been as extensively tested as my other work.
 The filters:

 * Laplacian Mesh Smoothing applied to an implicit fully connected right cut triangular mesh of an OPC.
     * Single threaded, CPU Multi-threaded, and GPU accelerated.